sap1ens/khronos/README.md

 *khronos is my first Erlang application.
 It's mostly a training app right now, but I'm planning to make it a real tool for production uptime monitoring.*

-khronos is a simple uptime service for TCP and UDP ports implemented using Erlang/OTP.
+khronos is a simple uptime service for TCP ports implemented using Erlang/OTP.

 Planning core features for the version 0.1:
 - REST API for creating monitoring goals ("targets") and fetching statistics ("metrics")
-- Scheduler for TCP and UDP ports
+- Scheduler for TCP ports checks
 - In memory storage (no persistence)

 In Future: